Best and Easy Chicken Chasseur Recipe

 Transfer the dish to the oven and bake for 45 minutes at 375 F.

-Once the chicken is ready, add 2 tablespoons of cold butter and let it melt into the dish.
+Once the chicken is ready, add 2 tablespoons of cold butter and melt it into the dish.

 Garnish with some chopped parsley.